Why We May Never Find Intelligent Life in the Universe

 Water makes up 71% of the Earth’s surface and is what makes our planet a life-supporting ecosystem.

-Despite all the issues I mentioned that stand in the way, the chances that similar worlds exist elsewhere must be greater than zero due to the many millions of galaxies that exist.
+So, why haven't we found intelligent life?
+Despite all the issues I mentioned that stand in the way, the chances that similar worlds exist elsewhere must be greater than zero due to the many billions of galaxies that exist.

-Once all this is realized, one can appreciate how small the chance is of finding intelligent life somewhere else in the universe.
+Once we realize all this, we can appreciate how small the chance is of finding intelligent life somewhere else in the universe.

 © 2015 Glenn Stok